Get outputs for a scraping group

 Allows you to fetch all outputs for a given scraping group.
 The results are a materialized view of the outputs for the group; meaning the results are deduplicated.
 This view is updated depending on how often the group is scheduled to be re-scraped.

-field in ascending order.
+of items in ascending order.

 You can fetch the next page by using the next_url